ggabbiani/cpack.d/README.md

 The resulting CPack files will be available in the corresponding binary directory (postfixed with '*.cmake') and usable as cpack configs.

-`cpack --config <build root>/cpack.d/<config-name>.cmake`
+    cd «build root»
+    cpack --config cpack.d/«config-name.cmake»

-The existing templates will produce packages with:
+The existing templates will produce packages in «build root» with:

 * package names compliant with the target OS rules
 * build number equal to the number of commits on the current branch
 * stripped binaries
 * support for runtime, development and documentation components

 The commons.cmake.in extracts CMake project specific attributes and prepare them to be used by the os specific package configs through the invocation of